Timshel/vaultwarden/SSO.md

 Default access token lifetime might be only `5min`, set a longer value otherwise it will collide with `VaultWarden` front-end expiration detection which is also set at `5min`.
 \
 Set `Realm settings / Session / SSO Session Idle` to at least `10min` (`accessTokenLifespan` setting when using `kcadm.sh`).
+Refresh token lifetime can be contolled with `Realm settings / Sessions / SSO Session Max`.

 Server configuration, nothing specific just set:

 - `SSO_AUTHORITY=https://${domain}/realms/${realm_name}`
 - `SSO_CLIENT_ID`
 - `SSO_CLIENT_SECRET`

+### Testing

+If you want to run a testing instance of Keycloak a [docker-compose](docker/keycloak/docker-compose.yml) is available.

 ## Authentik